-- 3.22 Development planning and development management are partnership activities that should involve all sections of the community.
+3.25 Development planning and development management are partnership activities that should involve all sections of the community.
 This does not only mean those who would use the development as customers or visitors, or who would live near the development.
 It includes those who own land and are concerned to realise its development potential, developers who would undertake projects in the borough, and business people who would benefit from economic regeneration or would find that the development affects their business in other ways.
-It also includes the development professionals who work for developers, landowners and business interests.
-These sections of the community are of course often involved as planning applicants, but they are busy people, and the local authority has to work hard to achieve broad and ongoing involvement from these groups in development planning or forward planning in general. - 3.23 Businesses that have submitted planning applications or have discussed planning matters with the Council in the past are normally kept on the list of contacts to be informed of planning initiatives that are relevant to them.
-Notifications and invitations of this sort are however often lost among the 'junk mail' sent to businesses.
+It also includes the development professionals who work for developers, landowners, and business interests.
+These sections of the community are of course often involved as planning applicants, and the Council must work hard to achieve broad and ongoing involvement from these groups in development planning or forward planning in general.

+3.26 Businesses that have submitted planning applications or have discussed planning matters with the Council in the past are normally kept on the list of contacts to be informed of planning initiatives that are relevant to them.
 Some degree of representation of the business community is provided by umbrella organisations like the Home Builders' Federation and West London Business.
 However, apart from contacts with businesses involved as planning applicants, the most successful liaison is through groups focussed on projects, such as town centre partnerships.
-The Council has good ongoing liaison with housing associations through a Forum serviced by housing officers.
-It is seeking to encourage membership of developers' groups and forums - whereby developers and landowners who have planning permission for major projects stay in touch so that the local authority can be aware of the programming of their projects, and can encourage them to discuss other related development issues in the area.
-Ways in which these types of liaison fit with development planning and development management in Ealing are indicated in Appendices 2 and 3.
-It is certainly the case that in order for the Council to promote 'delivery' of the development needed by the borough, partnership working with the business community is essential.